 (b) FAR deviation.
 GSA has a FAR deviation that allows use of the clause at 552.212-4 in lieu of the FAR clause at 52.212-4.
 Insert the clause at 552.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services, in lieu of the FAR clause at 52.212-4.
-Use the clause with its Alternate I in lieu of the FAR clause at 52.212-4 and its Alternate I. This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.
+This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.

 (c) Discretionary use of GSAR provisions and clauses.
-Consistent with the limitations contained in FAR 12.302 and
+Consistent with the limitations contained in FAR 12.302 and 512.302, the contracting officer may include in solicitations and contracts by addendum other GSAR provisions and clauses.

-512.302, the contracting officer may include in solicitations and contracts by addendum other GSAR provisions and clauses. (d) Use of additional provisions and clauses.
+(d) Use of additional provisions and clauses.
 The Senior Procurement Executive shall approve the use of a provision or clause that is either not: